 Thankfully, you’re not alone.
 A lot of people have created DIY emergency kits by growing, harvesting, drying and packaging their own foods.
 Some people make a schedule to collect the most necessary items, in order to spread out the cost.
 And some people have probably even made their own backpacks, so let this get your creative juices flowing!
 Just ensure that your items will actually work to get you through an emergency.

 Below are a few DIY emergency kit guides from people living all over the world!

 Below are a few tips from people, that could help you save some money and be prepared at the same time!

-- Southern Plate — DIY survival food bucket
+- The Homestead Survival — DIY survival food bucket

 - BC Wilderness Survival: Food & Water — some tips on finding free food and water in the wilderness, before cracking open your own supplies